Our mission is simple: to improve genetic health for whanau (families) with rare genetic disorders.

 Pragya is excited about exploring the local scenery of Dunedin!

-Janaki is looking forward to starting her PhD in the lab, supported by a University of Otago Doctoral Scholarship.
-She will be using zebrafish as a model to study the developmental effects related to a new disease gene we are focused on, as part of our latest Marsden grant.
+Janaki is recently started her PhD in the lab, supported by a University of Otago Doctoral Scholarship.
+She is using zebrafish as a model to study the developmental effects related to a new disease gene we are focused on, as part of our latest Marsden grant.

-Janaki enjoys hiking, exploring cafes and taking lots of photos, and is looking forward to exploring Dunedin's stunning landscapes and beaches!
+Janaki enjoys hiking, exploring cafes and taking lots of photos, and is exploring Dunedin's stunning landscapes and beaches!

 Summer / Honours Students